-- SAP has cut off their customers options by restricting S/4HANA to HANA.
+- SAP has cut off its customers’ options by restricting S/4HANA to HANA.

 - This is limiting the uptake of S/4HANA.
 It brings up the question of whether SAP will be able to stay with the restriction of S/4HANA to just HANA.